collabserver/collabserver-datatypes/README.md

 # Dependencies
-> All dependencies are automatically downloaded by CMake.
+> All dependencies are automatically downloaded by CMake and placed in
+> a folder `bin`.

 - [GoogleTest](https://github.com/google/googletest) (For unit tests).